 For some having a toe strap is uncomfortable, so this is a great option.
 The shoe has a lot of support like the other Chaco, but just without the toe strap.
 They are easy to slide on and provide the feet with some much-needed support.

-You might not want to go swimming in the leather Chacos.
-The leather Chaco is not for long hikes and backcountry exploration.
+You might not want to go swimming in leather Chacos.
+The leather Chaco is not for long hikes.
 It is a modern twist on an adventure shoe, making it perfect for a trip abroad or going walking a new city.

 It’s time you join the Chaco nation.
+Follow this Chaco buying guide and find the perfect pair.
 Once you buy your first pair you will probably want to ditch all your other sandals that just can’t compare.
-Chaco buying guide

 Other articles you might like: